Response to "Re-evaluating Next.js"

 But, if a developer is used to debugging on the server and the client, it's just more of the same.
 Also, the caching can cause some confusion at first, but I don't think I need to go over that again.

 Trying to deviate from the recommended approach is what will make it harder to debug.
-This is when we will dig deep to find a solution, possibly without success.
+It's best not to fight the framework.

 These quirks are in the docs and easy to deal with when we come across them.
 It helps to learn why RSCs, caching, and routing work this way.
 Also, these aren't issues developers will struggle with more than once or twice.